How to Put Parental Controls on YouTube to Keep Your Kids Safe

 If you’re accessing YouTube on any web browser, here’s how to set up Restricted mode:

-1. Navigate to YouTube
+1. Navigate to YouTube and sign in.

 On a mobile device

-1. Open your YouTube app
+1. Open your YouTube app and sign in.

-3. Click on your profile picture
+2. Click on your profile picture.

 On a smart TV

-1. Sign in on your Android TV
+1. Sign in on your YouTube app.

 Supervised experience